cityofaustin/atd-data-lake/docs/platform_setup.md

 free -h
 ```

-### Building the "ctrdocker/tdp" Container
+### Building the "ctrdocker/tdp" Image

-The "ctrdocker/tdp" container is built using the Dockerfile in the "atd-data-publishing" project.
+The "ctrdocker/tdp" image is built using the Dockerfile in the "atd-data-publishing" project.

 Get the project (after installing Git on the EC2 instance):
 ```bash